AlisonSLee/Get-Clean-data-Course-Project/README.md

   So this tall dataset has the descriptive variable name in a column called 'Measurement_Name' and the actual numeric value of the measurement in a column called 'Measurement_Value'.

-5.From the all_data_tall dataset created in step 4, a second, independent tidy dataset is created that holds the average of each measurement variable for each activity and each subject.
+**5.** From the all_data_tall dataset created in step 4, a second, independent tidy dataset is created that holds the average of each measurement variable for each activity and each subject.

   This is also saved as a tall, narrow dataset & given the name avg_data_tall.